jorjordandan/portfolio/README.md

 Zustand is great - it's incredibly simple and effective.
 However, I am definitely abusing useStore in this project - I started just returning the entire state in places because I was trying to rush.
 Again, an easy fix, but it's surprising how it doesn't actually seem to negatively affect performance that much.

 ## Performance
-I could do a lot of performance tuning on the react side.
+I could definitely do a lot of performance tuning on the react side.
 There's a ton of unecessary renders happening, and I didn't bother memoing or usecallbacking anything.
 Again though, there doesn't seem to be any drastic issues.
 The entire scene is around 100k triangles, and the materials are all just emission mostly. most of the textures are one swatch file.

 ## Things I'd like to do